AxonIQ/axon-server-api/README.md

 This module contains the protobuf definitions of the services and messages provided by AxonServer.

-The API definitions are structured around 5 files:
+The API definitions are structured around 6 files:

+- `admin.proto` - contains services and messages to monitor and control Axon Server
 - `common.proto` - contains messages commonly used throughout the services
 - `control.proto` - contains services and messages to monitor and control application components
 - `command.proto` - contains the service and message definitions specific to the dispatching and handling of commands.